Rooted in Relationship and Responsibility

 Doing This Work in a Good Way

-This work does not resolve neatly — not for me, and not for the North.
+This work does not resolve neatly.
+Not for me.
+Not for the North.
 The systems and histories that shape it are still unfolding.
-Healing, justice, and equity remain ongoing efforts, carried forward by many hands.
-What I have witnessed lives beyond me, yet it has changed me — calling me to listen more deeply, move more carefully, and remain accountable to the people and places that offered their stories.
-I share these reflections not to centre myself, but to honour what continues to grow through relationship — stories too often overlooked or reduced to statistics, yet grounded in care, ingenuity, and connection.
+Healing, justice, and equity are ongoing efforts carried by many hands.
+What I have been trusted to witness lives beyond me.
+It has changed how I carry this work.
+I listen more carefully now.
+I move more slowly.
+I remain accountable to the people and places who shared their stories.

-I look toward a future where my role evolves — where local people have what they need to carry their own visions of wellness, and the work turns toward prevention, education, and wellbeing promotion.
-Many are already leading this change, showing what thriving looks like on their own terms.
+I share these reflections not to center myself, but to honour what grows through relationship.
+Stories too often reduced to statistics.
+Stories grounded in care, ingenuity, and connection.
+I look toward a future where my role continues to shift.
+Where local people have what they need to carry their own visions of wellness.
+Many are already leading this change.
 My part, when invited, is simply to walk alongside and support that strength.